ESPN Megacast

 ESPN Megacast, formerly known as ESPN Full Circle, is a multi-network simulcast of a single sporting event across multiple ESPN networks and services—with each feed providing a different version of the telecast making use of different features, functions or perspectives.
 These simulcasts typically involve ESPN's linear television channels and internet streaming platforms, and may occasionally incorporate other Walt Disney Television networks at once.

 ESPN Full Circle debuted with ESPN Full Circle: North Carolina at Duke on March 4, 2006, on the one-year anniversary of ESPNU.
 The game was the North Carolina Tar Heels at the Duke Blue Devils in college basketball.
 Five further Full Circle broadcasts were produced (one NBA playoff game, one NASCAR race and three more college basketball games) before the format was discontinued in 2007.

 After a seven-year hiatus, full-circle broadcasts resumed under the Megacast branding in 2014.
-To date, the feature has primarily been used for the College Football Playoff and National Championship, but has expanded to include select broadcasts from the NFL, NBA, NHL, Major League Baseball, and the PGA Tour.
+To date, the feature has primarily been used for the College Football Playoff and National Championship.
+ESPN has occasionally provided smaller-scale slates of alternate feeds during other broadcasts, although these have not always used the "Megacast" branding.

 College Basketball Megacasts

 North Carolina at Duke

 The first Full Circle telecast covered the college basketball game between the North Carolina Tar Heels and the Duke Blue Devils, to honor the one-year anniversary of the launch of ESPN's college sports network ESPNU.

 ESPN aired the game's traditional coverage (along with live "look-ins" to the other views, simulcast in 120 countries through ESPN International), ESPN2 featured an "Above the Rim" camera, and ESPNU featured a split-screen with the "Cameron Crazy Cam".
 ESPN360 offered additional stats, hosted by ESPN Radio's Jeff Rickard, Mobile ESPN featured game alerts, live updates and in-game polling for a replay of a classic Duke-North Carolina game, and ESPN.com featured live chats, in-game polling and highlights.
 The ESPN and ESPN2 broadcasts were also available in HD.

 The game was seen by an average of 3.78 million households on ESPN and ESPN2 making it the most-viewed men's college basketball game ever combining the networks.
 There were also two million page views on ESPN.com and one million video streams across ESPN.com and ESPN 360.
 ESPN's single network coverage garnered a 3.5 rating, the network's highest-rated men's college basketball game in more than four years (Maryland at Duke posted a 3.5 in January 2002).
 ESPN2's "Above the Rim" coverage generated a 0.7 rating, 40% higher than the network's per-game season average.
 Brad Nessler called the game along with Dick Vitale and Erin Andrews.
-This game is significant since it was the last time to date that Nessler called a Saturday Primetime game.
+It was the last time to date that Nessler called a Saturday Primetime game.